 Who was Gerard K. O’Neill?

 In 2023, the contest was renamed for Dr. Gerard K. O’Neill, a physicist and space settlement pioneer whose interests and life’s work focused on opening the cosmos to all humanity.
-This contest is inspired by the thought experiment he first conducted as a professor at Princeton in the 1970s by posing the following question to his freshman physics students:
+This contest is inspired by the thought experiment he conducted as a professor at Princeton in the 1970s by posing the following question to his freshman physics students:

 Is the surface of a planet really the right place for an expanding technological civilization?